Rediscovering yourself – self empowerment 101

 Arts & Literature, Computing, Craft, Creative Writing, Games, Humour, Languages, Professional writing, puzzles, science, science fiction and a few others.
 That’ll keep my mind busy at least.

-Not sure on the date of this but it was from back when I knew myself.
+Not sure on the date of this but it was from back when I knew myself, or at least though I did, perhaps!
 From the typing* it was from when I saw doing my HNC Chemistry – so about 1908.
 Umm, no 1980.

 Self Help books to put on the top of the list.